Skip to Content

 When success in sales didn’t make me happy, I turned to the only thing left: managing my mental health.

-I missed my quota.
-Again.
-For the third year in a row, I had tanked at my sales job at Salesforce.
+For the third year in a row, I underachieved in my sales job at Salesforce.
 This was 2016, the year I almost quit sales.

-I decided to get help instead.
-I reached out to mentors, hired a coach, and took a rigorous sales training course.
 It worked.
 The following year, I was the company’s top seller.
-The year after that, I went from selling $1.3 million in annual recurring revenue to over $5 million annually.
+The year after that, I went from selling $1.3 million in annual recurring revenue to over $5 million annually, a staggering 285% increase.

-So why was I still so miserable?
-My sales had never been better.
-My mental health had never been worse.
-I traded in the stress of failure with the stress of living up to my success.
-I was at rock bottom, suffering from addiction.
+I traded in the stress of failure with the stress of living up to my success and feeling like an imposter who got lucky.
+I was at rock bottom, secretly suffering from addiction.

-I thought I had to fix my sales.
-Instead I had to fix myself.
 I got sober, began therapy, and worked a 12-step program.
 For the first time in my life, I put my mental health first.
-Today, life is good.
-What I learned is that I could be truly happy no matter how much or how little I sold.

-If you’re struggling too, you’re not alone.
-Some 63% percent of sellers say they struggle with mental health, according to the State of Mental Health in Sales Report.
-To help, I’m sharing the four key tips that helped me get better.
+To help, I’m sharing the five key tips that helped me get better.
 For those feeling dark, know that your brightest days are around the corner.

 Join the Salesblazer movement

-Together, we’re building the largest and most successful community of sales professionals.
-Get deals done, make customers successful, and help your company grow.
+We’re building the largest and most successful community of sales professionals, so you can learn, connect, and grow.

-Tip 1: Focus on output, not outcomes
+Tip 1: Focus on inputs, not outcomes

 The biggest stressors are between our ears as we obsess over outcomes.
 Will I hit my quota?
 Is this deal going to close?
 These questions fill our days with constant worry.

-I remember staring at the leaderboard back in my dark days, my face heating with frustration.
+I remember staring at the leaderboard back in my dark days, my face heating up with frustration.
 The emotions became so intense that I was showing up to meetings with commission breath, desperate to make a sale.
 Customers could smell it a mile away.

 I couldn’t take the discomfort anymore.
-First, I worked on detaching from the outcome, and focusing only on what I could control: revenue-generating activities.
-I made a daily list of top priorities, and took things one task at a time.
+First, I worked on detaching from the outcome and focusing only on what I could control: revenue-generating activities.
+I made a daily list of top priorities and took things one task at a time.

 Customers started responding, and deals were advancing.
 I felt productive and could sleep well at night knowing I was doing all I could to get the results I wanted.

-To improve outcomes, we have to improve our daily output.
+To improve outcomes, we have to improve our daily inputs.
 Think about your top priorities for the day, the steps you can take to move your biggest deals forward, the difficult conversations you can have that you’ve been avoiding.
 Those are the things you can control and take action on.

 I had one client who was just promoted to enterprise sales and was speaking with C-level executives for the first time.
 She clammed up in meetings, intimidated by the titles in the room, fearing that even the tiniest slip — a wrong word, a pregnant pause — would spell disaster.

-My advice to her is my advice to you: There’s no such thing as perfect.
-Aim for competence instead.
-What’s most important is that she focuses on helping and serving her customers.
-I told her that the only way she’d learn to command a high-stakes room was from experience and practice.
-That’s true of anything.
-We have to learn by doing, whether it’s writing emails, giving presentations, or negotiating.
-Done now beats perfect later.
-(Or more likely: perfect never.)
+My advice to her: There’s no such thing as perfect.
+Aim to do your best.
+What’s most important is that you focus on helping and serving your customers.
+The only way you’ll learn to command a high-stakes room is from experience and practice.

-I had a bad relationship with my quota, and was pinning my self-worth to it.
+I realized I had a bad relationship with my quota, allowing it to dictate my self-worth.
 The worst part?
 I was doomed either way.
 If I hit it, I felt great for a day, and then I had to start over.
 If things didn’t go well, I felt awful.
 This is a vicious roller-coaster.

-I escaped with a mantra: “I am not my number.”
-I withdrew my self-worth from my quota and set out to find joy and fulfillment outside of work.
+I then set out to find joy and fulfillment outside of work.
 For example, I now spend an hour every day eating lunch with my wife and son, no matter what else is going on.
-I stop work by 6 p.m. every evening, and spend the nights and weekends with my family.
+I stop work by 6 p.m. every evening and spend nights and weekends with my family.
+I exercise four to five times a week and have successfully completed two marathons.

-Tip 4: Get help
+Tip 5: Get help

 Get better to sell better

-Avoid 8 common sales productivity pitfalls
+8 sales productivity pitfalls (and how to avoid them)

 Get the latest articles in your inbox.